-Northern lights are best witnessed on a clear night – one with a full moon or without cloud cover.
+The northern lights are best witnessed on a clear night, without cloud cover.
 You can check weather conditions beforehand and see whether your chances are high with the Icelandic Met Office’s aurora forecast.

-The Met Office forecast gives you a rating, between 0 to 9, of your likelihood of seeing the aurora borealis.
+The Met Office forecast gives you a rating, between 0 and 9, of your likelihood of seeing the aurora borealis.
 Anything above a 2 is promising.

 Here are some other tools for planning your northern lights hunt: